 During the year under review no Deposits were accepted under Chapter V of theCompanies Act 2013 and hence the details relating to deposits and details which are notin compliance under Chapter V of the Act are "NoT applicable".

 The Directors confirm:

 a) That in the preparation of the Annual Accounts the applicable accounting standardshave been followed and that no material departures (save and except as stated in theDirectors' Report) have been made from the same.

-b) That they have selected such Accounting Policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the State of Affairs of the Company at the end of the year and the Loss of theCompany for that year ended as on 31.03.2017.
+b) That they have selected such Accounting Policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the State of Affairs of the Company at the end of the year and the Loss of theCompany for the year ended on 31.03.2021.

 d) That they have prepared the Annual Accounts on a going concern basis.